lazybytez/custom-eggs/eggs/caddy-php/README.md

 port in the url.

 **Note about reinstallation**
-The following folders will be kept during reinstallation to prevent unintentional data loss and must be removed manually (before pressing reinstall) for a full reinstall to happen:
+The following files and folders will be kept during reinstallation to prevent unintentional data loss and must be removed manually (before pressing reinstall) for a full reinstall to happen:
- - php
  - www
- - Caddyfile
+ - logs
  - prestart.sh

 #### Executing setup tasks